 Officials who try to rule the country against those chosen by the people – this is undemocratic (Shlomo Karhi on Twitter, July 16, 2020.).

-In a parliamentary democracy in which the ministers are elected to their posts not because of their profession or expertise, but because of their ranking in the primaries or loyalty to the prime minister, the civil service is thought to be the professional arm of the minister.
-However, under Netanyahu’s 2015-9 government, as enshrined in its coalition agreement, the attempt was to politicize all the senior civil servants.
-Political appointment based on ideological or personal loyalty, replaced expertise and professional appointments.
+In a parliamentary democracy, in which the ministers are elected to their posts not because of their profession or expertise, but because of their ranking in the primaries or loyalty to the prime minister, the civil service is thought to be the professional arm of the ministry.
+However, under Netanyahu’s 2015–2019 government, as enshrined in its coalition agreement, an attempt was made to politicize all the senior civil servant positions.
+Political appointments based on ideological or personal loyalty replaced expertise and professional appointments.
 How was loyalty connected to national-conservatism?
-Just as Lieberman demanded from non-Jews loyalty to Israel as a Jewish state, just as Shaked demanded the judges she appointed to be loyal to her conservative ideology, so did Netanyahu demand complete loyalty to him as a prime minister: the parties in the national camp had to sign a loyalty plea before and after the elections; senior civil servants were demanded to plea complete loyalty to him personally; and every member of the national camp who criticized Netanyahu or left the party was declared not loyal, a traitor and ‘leftist’.
+Just as Avigdor Lieberman had demanded the loyalty of non-Jews to Israel as a Jewish state; just as Shaked demanded the judges she appointed be loyal to her conservative ideology, so too did Netanyahu demand complete loyalty to himself as Prime Minister.
+The parties in the nationalist camp had to sign a loyalty pledge before and after the elections; senior civil servants were required to pledge complete loyalty to him personally; and every member of the nationalist camp who criticized Netanyahu or left the party was declared disloyal, a traitor and a “leftist.”

-Loyalty became the defining feature of what was expected of the civil service.
-But the hostility towards the state workers, and the demand to change the relations between the political and professional ranks, encompassed an accusation that ‘professionalism’ was merely disguising a liberal position.
-Shaked argued: “We often witness clerks imposing a political agenda under the guise of professionalism and neutrality, and fighting, presumably, in the names of those values, to thwart government initiatives as if they were sitting on the opposition bench and seeking to create an alternative regime”.
-The Netanyahu government worked under the convention that professionalism is but a guise for political view.
-The two opposing ideologies differed on their view of democracy.
-In the liberal democratic convention, the civil servants are public trustees.
-They are loyal to the rule of law and to the public interest.
-In national-conservative ideology, the only public trustees are those chosen by the public through elections – the MKs and especially the ministers; the civil service practice ‘the rule of the officials’ and look after their own interests.
-It is therefore crucial that the minister would appoint to all senior roles in the ministry those who are loyal to him personally.
+Loyalty became the defining feature of what was expected of the civil service, but the hostility towards state workers, and the demand to change the relationship between the political and professional ranks, entailed a tacit accusation that “professionalism” was merely a disguise for holding liberal views.
+Shaked argued: “We often witness clerks imposing a political agenda under the guise of professionalism and neutrality, and fighting, presumably, in the name of those values, to thwart government initiatives as if they were sitting on the opposition bench and seeking to create an alternative regime.”
+The Netanyahu government worked under the assumption that professionalism was just a smokescreen for a political stance.
+The two opposing ideologies differed in their views of democracy.
+In the liberal democratic view, civil servants are public trustees.
+They are loyal to the rule of law and to public interest.
+In national-conservative ideology, the only public trustees are those chosen by the public through elections – the MKs and especially the ministers; the civil service practices “the rule of the officials” and looks after its own interests.
+It is therefore crucial that the minister appoints to all senior roles in the ministry those who are personally loyal to him.

-Table x: Civil Service within a worldview
+Table x: Civil Service within a Worldview